Donald-Rupin/zab/README.md

 Portability has not been the primary focus in the creation of **ZAB**.
 Any and all help with porting and verifying ZAB works across different platforms and compilers is much appreciated.

 Built Tested on:
 - x86 g++ 11.0.1

+The dependancy liburing has kernal version requirments and the build has been tested on kernal version 5.11.

 ```bash
 mkdir build